Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Related Work

 \subsection{Trust Calibration and Over-Reliance}

-Existing work has identified the issue of human over-reliance on AI predictions, where humans tend to trust AI predictions \emph{even when they are wrong}~\cite{Bussone2015TheRO,Lai2021TowardsAS}.
-A growing line of work attempts to mitigate such over-reliance, for example by providing explanations~\cite{Bansal2020DoesTW,Zhang2020EffectOC,Vasconcelos2022ExplanationsCR}, communicating model uncertainty~\cite{Prabhudesai2023UnderstandingUH,Si2022ReExaminingCT}, showing AI model accuracy~\cite{Yin2019UnderstandingTE}, and prompting slow thinking~\cite{Buccinca2021ToTrust} to help users calibrate their trust.
-Our work also contributes to this line of work by revealing the over-reliance issue in the fact-checking application.
+Existing work has identified the issue of human over-reliance on AI predictions across various application settings, where humans tend to trust AI predictions \emph{even when they are wrong}~\cite{Bussone2015Role,Lai2021TowardsAS}.
+A growing line of work attempts to mitigate such over-reliance, for example by providing explanations~\cite{Bansal2020DoesTW,Zhang2020EffectOC,Mohseni2020MachineLE,Vasconcelos2022ExplanationsCR,Das2022ProtoTExEM}, communicating model uncertainty~\cite{Prabhudesai2023UnderstandingUH,Si2022ReExaminingCT}, showing AI model accuracy~\cite{Yin2019UnderstandingTE}, and prompting slow thinking~\cite{Buccinca2021ToTrust} to help users calibrate their trust.
+Our work also contributes to this line of work by revealing over-reliance in fact-checking.
 We propose new ways of potentially combatting over-reliance including contrastive explanation and combining explanation with retrieval.